OSGeo/OSGeoLive-doc/quickstart/virtualbox_quickstart.rst

 OSGeo-Live Quickstart for Virtual Box
 *************************************

-Here we describe a simple setup for running OSGeo-Live inside the `VirtualBox <http://www.virtualbox.org/>`_ Virtual Machine.
+Here we describe a simple setup for setting up OSGeo-Live from a simulated DVD in the `VirtualBox <http://www.virtualbox.org/>`_ Virtual Machine.

 VirtualBox is an Open Source Virtual Machine which is used by many of the OSGeo-Live developers and testers.